I need a lawyer

 Free Representation Unit

-The Free Representation Unit (FRU) can provide free representation to people in social security and employment tribunal hearings.
+The Free Representation Unit (FRU) represents people in social security and employment tribunal hearings for free.
 They help people who are not eligible for legal aid and cannot afford lawyers.
 Cases must be referred to them through one of their referral agencies, which you can find here.

 What are my rights on this?